uberballo/MapGenerator/documentation/ProjectSpecification.md

 # Input and output
 ## Input
-Size of the map, x and y cordinates.
+X and Y cordinates, the size of the map.
-Amplification, how uneven the terrain is.
+Amplification, how big the height difference is.
+Frequency, how frequent the height difference is.

 ## Output
 A map
 Possibly a png picture, that shows the noise itself.

 # Sources
 Hugo elias, [Classic Perlin noise](http://web.archive.org/web/20160530124230/http://freespace.virgin.net/hugo.elias/models/m_perlin.htm)